gbengataylor/ocp-installs/README.md

 Post install
 --------------
+TODO: create ansible playbook to do this from control node

 We need to create users, associate the appropriate roles, and create persistent volumes.

-To create the users and associate the roles.
+From the control node: To create the users and associate the roles.
 You can pass in the variables as needed
 ```
 ansible-playbook -i $INVENTORY_HOSTS --private-key $AWS_PEM_FILE set-htpasswd-users.yaml
 ```

-For now, this is run manaully on the master, so you have to SSH to the master.
+This can also be run manually if you SSH to the master

-For now, creating volumes is  manaully on the master, so you have to SSH to the master.

-TODO: create ansible playbook to do this from control node

 ```
 #modify accordingly
 export ADMIN_USER=admin